chipsalliance/fpga-tool-perf/README.md

   - name: project name
   - data: all of the data/memory files needed to run the test
   - clocks: all the input clocks of the design
-  - toolchains: all the toolchains that are enabled for this project.
-Moreover, each toolchain has a specific set of available boards with the various constraints files.
+  - required\_toolchains: all the toolchains that are required to correctly run to completion.
-  - vendors: all the vendors that are enabled for this project. (e.g. xilinx, lattice)
+  - vendors: all the vendors that are enabled for this project (e.g. xilinx, lattice).
+Each vendor requires a list of boards enabled for the test project.

 - the `src` directory contains all the source files needed to build the test project.
 It also contains the constraints files relative to the various boards supported.
 - the `other` directory contains two json files, describing all the supported boards and vendors in this test suite.
+- the `toolchains` directory contains the python scripts that enable a toolchain to be run within fpga-tool-perf.
+- the `infrastructure` directory contains python scripts to control the fpga-tool-perf framework to run the tests

 ## Development

 ### Wrapper

 `wrapper.py` creates a simple verilog interface against an arbitrary verilog module.
 This allows testing arbitrary verilog modules against a standard pin configuration.
 The rough idea is taken from project x-ray.

 Run `wrappers.sh` to regenerate all wrappers.
 Requires pyverilog